 Lakes are a KEY feature to the area in which we live called, “Lake Country”.
 It’s also part of our name LAKE Country Family Fun.
 Lake Country typically covers all of Waukesha County.
 Lakes span from southern Waukesha county by Muskego to northern Waukesha County in Colgate.
-Lake are a BIG deal around here.
+Lakes are a BIG deal around here.
 We enjoy them year round.
 That’s why we’ve decided to put together a guide to the Lakes of Lake Country.
 Read on below!